Post-Audit Policy is Critical

-Our product, promotion, pricing, operations, and customer information are confidential trade secrets and must not be disclosed or shared without our express approval.
+Our product, promotion, pricing, operations, and customer information are confidential and trade secrets and must not be disclosed or shared without our express approval.
 Confidential information may not be shared between post-auditors outside of your organization.

-The post auditor /customer must allow us a full 75 days to research post-audit claims and respond before taking a deduction.
+We must be allowed 75 days to research post-audit claims and respond before taking a deduction.
 Deductions violating this will not be honored

-- All post-audit claims must be submitted within 18 months of the transaction.
+All post-audit claims must be submitted within six (6)months of the transaction.
 Otherwise, they are invalid and will not be considered by us.
 If deducted, they must be repaid.

-- Claims for shortages or other shipping issues must be presented within six (6) months so that we have the opportunity to investigate and file claims with carriers where appropriate.
+Claims for shortages or other shipping issues must be presented within four (4) months so that we have the opportunity to investigate and file claims with carriers where appropriate.